ryanmcnally93/relieve/readme.md

 <img src="assets/images/readme-images/bug-9-1.png" width="30%" alt="Progress bar issues" style="display: block; margin: auto;">

-Using Dev Tools I could see that there was a magin of 10px that was being added to all four sides, so I changed that to 10px 0, meaning there is no left or right margin, and the width was the same.
-I then made the url an anchor element, with a link name that included the website name only, without all the extra url info that was not neccessary anymore, rather than wrapping the text for the user to have to scroll through.
+Using Dev Tools I could see that there was a margin of 10px that was being added to all four sides, so I changed that to 10px 0, meaning there is no left or right margin, and the width was the same.
+I then made the URL an anchor element, with a link name that included the website name only, without all the extra URL info that was not necessary anymore, rather than wrapping the text for the user to have to scroll through.
 Lastly I changed the width of the overall container on small screen sizes.

 <img src="assets/images/readme-images/bug-9-2.png" width="30%" alt="Progress bar fixed" style="display: block; margin: auto;">